-- employee number is a candidate key because it is unique for all EMPLOYEES - employee name is probably not a good candidate because multiple employees can have the same name, such as Mary Jones. - employee social security number is unique in most instances, but every EMPLOYEE may not have one. - The combination of pemployee name and pemployee birth date may work, unless there is more than one John Smith born on the same date and employed by our company.
+- employee number is a candidate key because it is unique for all EMPLOYEEs - employee social security number is unique in most instances, but every EMPLOYEE may not have one. - The combination of the employee name and the employee birth date may work, unless there is more than one John Smith born on the same date and employed by our company.
 This combination could be a candidate key. - Only some EMPLOYEEs of our company are eligible for annual bonuses.
-Therefore, new employee bonus amount can be expected to be NULL in many cases.
+Therefore, employee bonus amount can be expected to be NULL in many cases.
 As a result, it cannot be part of any candidate key.

 After analysis, there are two candidate keys.
-One is �employee number� and the other is the group of attributes containing \employee name\ and \employee birth date. \ \employee number is selected as the primary key because it is the shortest and helps ensure uniqueness of instances.
+One is employee number and the other is the group of attributes containing employee name and employee birth date. employee number is selected as the primary key because it is the shortest and helps ensure uniqueness of instances.

 When choosing the primary key for an entity, data architects often assign a surrogate key.
-A surrogate key is an arbitrary number that is assigned to an instance to identify it within an entity uniquely. �employee number� is an example of a surrogate key.
+A surrogate key is an arbitrary number that is assigned to an instance to identify it within an entity uniquely. employee number is an example of a surrogate key.
 A surrogate key is often the best choice for a primary key.
 A surrogate key is short, can be accessed the fastest, and helps ensure unique identification of each instance.
 The system can also automatically generate surrogate keys so that numbering is sequential and does not include any gaps.